parallelno/guimos_jdundel/README.md

 ## 📝 Description

 Oh, no!
 Your best buddy is GONE!
 No chill, no waiting — kickstart the daring rescue mission right now.
 Who’s gonna save the day?
 You are, the hero!

 ### Featuring:
-* *Monster!
+* Monsters!
 Monsters!
-Monster!*
-   * *Treasure!
-Treasure!
-Treasure!*
+* Treasure chests!
-      * *Quirky humor, yummy pies!*
+* Quirky humor, yummy quests!
-         * *and, of course, a bit of shiny coins!*

 Grab your legendary spoon, buckle up, and get ready for a frosty, wacky ride!